gitcoinco/grants-stack/packages/graph/README.md

 ## How do we fetch off-chain storage

 The subgraph fetches the `metaPtr` from the contracts and index them making it easy to fetch additional information from of a given entity.
 To know more on what is the structure of a `metaPtr` and how you can retrieve information refer [MetaPtrProtocol](../contracts/docs/MetaPtrProtocol.md)

+## Deploying subgraph to a new network

+1. Ensure all the contracts are deployed on network
+2. Create config file within `config/<network-name>.json` and wire in the contract addresses
+3. Add new script in `package.json` to generate subgraph `prepare:<network-name>`
+3. Generate the `subgraph.yaml` file using `yarn prepare:<network-name>`
+4. Run `graph codegen`
+5. Deploy the subgraph